chris-e-green/chris-e-green.github.io/apple-pascal-notes.md

 | C014    | RDRAMWRT       | C05F    | CLRAN3    | C0EC    | S6L6OFF      |
 | C015    | RDCXROM        | C060    | TAPEIN    |         |              |

 These ones are indexed by slot number x 0x10, so typically referenced as `LDA addr,X`.
-Distinguishing the indexed soft switches from the absolute ones is essential when making sense of the code, but fortunately you can search memory in Ghidra and look for byte sequences - so for example searching for bytes `bd .. c0` will find all `LDA C0xx,X` (indexed) references, as opposed to `ad .. c0` which are absolute `LDA C0xx` references.

 (Note that the last five in the table above are technically slot-indexed, but are used in the code as pre-indexed/fixed locations.)

 | Address | Label       |